 Prenuptial Agreement Florida: Marriage Contract

-We know that a prenuptial agreement is not the most romantic thing to propose to your finance, but with the divorce rate being as high as it is in Florida, drafting a prenup is a safe way to protect your personal finances and avoid drawn out legal matters.
+We know that a prenuptial agreement is not the most romantic thing to propose to your fiance, but with the divorce rate being as high as it is in Florida, drafting a prenup is a safe way to protect your personal finances and avoid drawn out legal matters.

 Getting a prenuptial agreement in Florida can save you the hassle of deciding who gets the house, which person gets the car, which parent gets the kids.
 These things will be decided in court or through litigation if your marriage does end in divorce and if you do not have a prenup in place and on file with the court.

 When deciding to get a prenuptial agreement in Florida, you may ask yourself “how much will getting a prenup cost me?
 Is it worth it?”

 The answer to “is it worth it?” is YES.
 A prenup, can and will save you a lot of time and money if you or your partner decide to get a divorce; and if it is drafted with care, precision, and expertise with insights that only an experienced family law attorney, such as Joe Knape, can provide.

 The answer to “how much will a prenup lawyer cost?” is more difficult.
 The cost of getting a prenuptial agreement drafted and filed in Florida will depend considerably upon the type of, and how many assets you possess and want to protect under the prenuptial agreement.